Clever labeling, faster delivery!

 If necessary, barcodes can also be printed using an inkjet printer.
 This saves label costs.
 You can read more about this in our blog post, where we compare the two processes in cardboard marking.

-Marking of dangerous goods
+Marking of hazardous goods

 Certain goods are classified as “dangerous goods”.
 These are substances and objects which may pose risks to the environment during transport.
 This applies, for example, to batteries, paints, fireworks and gas lighters.
-The so-called CLP Regulation lays down how dangerous substances and mixtures are to be marked.
+The so-called CLP Regulation lays down how hazardous substances and mixtures are to be marked.
 In some cases, the packages must be marked with defined symbols and safety instructions.

 For the marking of dangerous goods on cardboard boxes, labels are often used.
 However, a cost-effective alternative can also be the large font inkjet printer, such as the new Markoprint integra PP 108: it enables fast, two-colour marking at a print height of up to 108 mm and is also low-maintenance.
 The method is not only more cost-effective, but also more sustainable, because no liner waste is produced.
 The ink cartridges are recyclable and only need to be replaced after several thousand codes.
 This could save up to 60% in total costs under certain circumstances.